So you find yourself shopping to outfit a new puppy…

 If there are issues with people or other dogs you NEED to be able to control your dog.
 I have seen more times than I can count, dogs pull out of their collar when the handler was hanging on to it either directly or with a leash.
 A dog fight ensues, a dog runs off or other unmentionables that might involve traffic, police or people who don’t like dogs.
 We have used a lot of different halters over the years.
 As Guinness grew, we would get a different halter for him.
 Almost all that go around the chest as well as his neck worked well.
 The most important factor when choosing a halter is to make sure it fits.
 Take your dog to the merchant and have him try it on!
 If they frown on having your dog in there business, go somewhere else.
 Here is a link to the Chewy Search for dog halters, take a look, read the reviews, note the rating and get an idea of all the different kinds. this will give you a guide to go by when you are actually shopping.

 As far as a leash goes, this is my recommendation.
-Buy a 6′ Nylon (at least 1″ wide) with a steel clasp on the dog end and solid wrist loop on the handler end.
+Buy a 6′ Nylon (at least 1″ wide) with a steel clasp on the dog end and a solid wrist loop on the handler ends.
 Don’t waste your money on one of those retractable long corded leashes for your black lab.
-They will get tangled on trees, benches, people, other dogs and if your 100 lb lab takes off on a dead run with 20 feet of slack, the cord, the leash or your arm is gonna break.
+They will get tangled on trees, benches, people, other dogs, and if your 100 lb lab takes off on a dead run with 20 feet of slack, the cord, the leash or your arm is gonna break.
 You want your dog to be relatively close to you if you need to control them.
 Save the long corded retractable leash for your unruly grandson. there is a ton of good, affordable leashes on Chewy.
 Here is a link to those Leashes.

 So now you have seen my list of must-haves and some tips and tricks that I have learned over the years in raising Black Labs.
 Hopefully, they were some help!
 Please comment if you have any questions or more to add!